 Definitely give yourself enough time to test.
 I really do love the idea of having your own private Facebook group or private channel wherever you are, wherever it is that you do.
 Some people will say you could just go live to your profile and then just make it private.
 But, I like having it in a group because then I can say, “This is mic 1, and this is mic 2.
 This is camera one, and this is camera two.”
 I can make notes to myself, and just like you, I can have a confidant in there.

 Katie: Yeah, it’s nice getting that other feedback.
 For me, as much as it helps with the testing, it just also helps my confidence.
 You know, it’s someone that I trust.
 I know she’s going to literally tell me everything, and every time she says something, I try it out.
-I feel better doing that than forcing myself to watch through an entire recorded video.
+It makes me feel better doing that rather than forcing myself to watch through an entire recorded video.
 I just have an easier time approaching it that way.
 So it’s whatever you’re comfortable with.

 But, I think there are some benefits to having a closed group.
 Plus, you’re also testing being live versus just creating a recording.
 Something could be wrong on the live streaming site, and you wouldn’t see that if you were just creating a recorded video while you were testing.
 It’s always worth considering.